hnngdg/hnngdg/README.md

 - 👋 Hi, I’m Hoang Ngan
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I have more than 1 year of experiance as Data Analyst in the financial industry
-- 💞️ I’m looking for a job in Data Analyst
+- 💞️ I’m looking for a new job at a junior Data Analyst

 <!---
 hnngdg/hnngdg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.